jmico/beekeeper/README.md

 **Key characteristics:**

-- Broker is a messaging server like RabbitMQ or Apache ActiveMQ.
+- Broker is a messaging server like Apache ActiveMQ or RabbitMQ.

 - Broker protocol is STOMP (see the [specification](https://stomp.github.io/stomp-specification-1.2.html)).